mediaexplorer74/libvideo/README.md

 ![icon](icons/icon_200.png)

 ## About
-libvideo (aka VideoLibrary) is a special .NET 1.4-compatible .NET library for downloading&playing YouTube videos.
+My fork of libvideo (aka VideoLibrary) is a special .NET 1.4-compatible .NET library for downloading&playing YouTube videos.
 It is my attempt to return ability to play YT video via homemade retro apps such as YoutubeUWP or Windows 10 Mobile….

 ## Getting Started